-The Centre for Criminology comprises a team of active researchers and research students with specialisms in homicide and violence, youth justice and youth policy, policing, drug use, green, global and transnational criminology, crime prevention, animal abuse, informal justice and alternatives to prosecution and imprisonment.
+The Centre for Criminology comprises a team of active researchers and research students with specialisms in homicide and violence, youth justice and youth policy, policing, drug and alcohol use, green, global and transnational criminology, crime prevention, animal abuse, informal justice and alternatives to prosecution and imprisonment.

 We adopt an eclectic approach to studying crime and the criminal justice system including large scale online surveys, in-depth interviews, systematic literature reviews, focus groups, observations, narrative and visual criminology and ethnographic research.

-The Centre for Criminology has a well-established interest in youth justice research (Williams, Wardak, Deering, Evans and Pierpoint).
+The Centre for Criminology has a well-established interest in youth justice research (Williams, Wardak, Evans and Pierpoint).
 There is particular emphasis on how research findings can be applied to policy and practice in such areas as desistance, diversion, children’s rights, restorative justice and homelessness.
-The Centre also has a long history of research on the probation service and related areas such as the third sector and criminal justice system working with the UK and Welsh governments, a range of third sector organisations and studies with probation practitioners (Clancy, Deering, Maguire and Pierpoint).
+The Centre also has a long history of research on the probation service and custodial institutions, and related topics such as the rehabilitation and resettlement of offenders, effectiveness and accountability in policy and practice, inter-agency partnerships and relationships between the criminal justice system, the Third Sector and the UK and Welsh governments (Maguire and Pierpoint).
 In 2018/19 we published research on probation practice and cultural values and ‘Through the Gate’ services, amongst others.
 Staff enjoy close working relationships with policy makers, managers and practitioners in the fields of probation and youth justice.
 Dr Harriet Pierpoint is the Chair of the British Society of Criminology Regional Groups and Specialist Networks Committee and co-chair of its Vulnerability Research Network.
 Find out more >>

 We are known internationally for our research on homicide and violence and, in particular, our ethnographic research in this area.
 We undertake research on the patterns and causes of homicide and violence (Brookman), preventing violence (Brookman & Maguire) and the police investigation of homicide (Brookman and Jones; Allsop.
 Our research includes studies of the police investigation of homicide in the USA (Brookman) and Trinidad and Tobago (Clancy and Brookman) as well as cold cases, no-body murders, miscarriages of justice and sexual violence (Allsop).
 We have close working relationships with police and forensic scientists across Britain, and engage detectives in both our research and teaching.
 We are invited members of Home Office and Police Advisory Boards and have recently taken part in the Prime Ministers Serious Youth Violence Summit and given evidence to the Youth Select Committee Inquiry on knife crime (Brookman).
-We are members of The Criminal Investigation Research Network (CIRN) (Chaired by Brookman) and collaborate with academics around the world.
+We are members of The Criminal Investigation Research Network (CIRN) and collaborate with academics around the world.
 Violence, Homicide, Investigation & Prevention Expertise & Research (VHIPER) brings together members from the Centre for Criminology with research expertise in violence and homicide including its patterns and causes, its investigation and how it might be prevented.
+Find out more >>

 Researchers also focus on both state and non-state responses to crime, including policing and criminal justice.
 Current research includes police recognition of national guidelines during public order policing (Harrison), the governance of policing, including devolution, and the increasing demands on the police that are non-crime related (Chambers), as well as the role of the voluntary sector in criminal justice (Maguire and Williams).
 Through such research, we have developed close working relationships with police forces and relevant policy makers.
-We also have close links with local prisons, and conduct research on strategies for maintaining relationships between prisoners and their children and families (Clancy and Maguire).
+We also have close links with local prisons, and conduct research on strategies for maintaining relationships between prisoners and their children and families (Maguire).
 Research outputs include academic journal articles and books, as well as written evidence to government inquiries.

 The Substance Use Research Group (SURG) was formed in 2019 to carry out high-quality research into the consumption of drugs and alcohol, and involvement in other addictive behaviours such as gambling.
 Led by Professor Katy Holloway, the team is made of academic researchers with expertise in current and emerging issues in substance use, including harm reduction interventions, substance use and the criminal justice system, students and substance use, and alcohol and drug policy.
 The group have previously secured funding for research in Wales from the Home Office, Ministry of Justice, Welsh Government and Clinks.
 This research has generated a range of high quality publications including books, journal papers and official reports that continue to develop Wales’ evidence base on substance use issues, including drug treatment and intervention.
 The group’s current research includes the potential impact of Minimum Unit Pricing on substance switching, the misuse and diversion of Prescription Only and Over-the-Counter medication, and drug and alcohol use among university students.
 Find out more >>